Forgot a name? Misplaced your keys? Taking longer to find the right words? Don’t panic. There’s plenty you can do to improve your memory.

 There are far cheaper and more effective ways to boost your memory: exercise, rest, eat well, learn, love, laugh and relax.
 Who wouldn’t want that prescription?

-More Resources About Boost Brain Power
+More About Boosting Brain Power

 - How to Increase Brain Power, Boost Memory and Become 10X Smarter